Boskey/tko-td-demo/workshop/content/exercises/34-enterprise-observability.md

 - On the same screen, under the **Integrations** section, Click on the link **Tanzu Observability**
 ---
+- Login to Tanzu Oberservability using the credentials mentioned under the Tanzu Observability section

+---

 - Explore the graphs and data a bit, then click on the **Nodes** link in the **Kubernetes Objects** panel near the top of the dashboard.
 This highlights that Tanzu Observability gives you multiple perspectives to assess the health of your clusters and infrastructure.